 I originally shared this recipe in 2013 with some very close up photography (lol – the the worst or oldest thing on my site), here’s a before and after (with an updated photo).
 I think it’s all part of progress!

 I’ve been making these muffins for years.
 One of my favorite things about this muffin recipe is that it makes 12 muffins.
 You’re not trying to find a second muffin pan or waiting until the muffins are done cooking to make more, it’s the perfect amount of batter.

-Because of the cherries and Greek Yogurt they are not overly sweet, but the Streusel Topping adds a little kick of sweetness as you bite down into these moist, fruity muffins!
+Because of the cherries and Greek yogurt they are not overly sweet, but the streusel topping adds a little kick of sweetness as you bite down into these soft, fruity muffins!
 Yummmmmmm!